tiagomnh/identical/README.md

 # Identical

-Identical is a simple node module that translates between numeric ids and alphanumeric ids using a user definable alphabet.
+Identical is a simple node module that translates between numeric ids and alphanumeric ids using a user definable alphabet (a string representing the conversion table).

+Why?
+Because:
+- Shorter URLs == Cooler URLs;
+- Your row-ids are shy;
+- Base36 is too mainstream for you.

+## Usage

 ```js
 var Identical = require('identical');